upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

 The definition fixes the core locus of the discipline.
 What follows stabilizes its interpretation without expanding its scope.

-**Epistemic governance** concerns the stewardship of knowledge rather than the coordination of activity.
-It determines what must be made explicit, preserved, inspectable, and deliberately revisable over time.
-Upstream Software Engineering does not govern execution; it governs the knowledge that normatively orients and constrains construction, operation, and evolution.

 ## Core elements of the discipline